JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7901 days**.

-And here is a just a random fact -  **Fossilized bird droppings are one of the chief exports of Nauru, an island nation in the Western Pacific**.
+And here is a just a random fact -  **Bourbon was first made by a Baptist minsister from Bourbon County in Kentucky in 1789.
+That is where it got its name**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)